The Trauma-Focused Recovery (TFR) Model

 22. Rehm, J., Gmel, G. E., Sr., Gmel, G., Hasan, O. S. M., et al. (2017).
 The relationship between different dimensions of alcohol use and the burden of disease — An update.
 Addiction, 112(6), 968–1001.
 Establishes the broader health system burden context — documenting that repeated relapse cycles contribute to increased healthcare utilization and system strain, providing the resource and policy rationale for investing in treatment models that address root drivers rather than cycling through stabilization alone.
 View via DOI

 23. Moffitt, T. E., Arseneault, L., Belsky, D., et al. (2011).
 A gradient of childhood self-control predicts health, wealth, and public safety.
 Proceedings of the National Academy of Sciences, 108(7), 2693–2698.
-Longitudinal study confirming that early adversity and the self-regulatory deficits it produces are robustly linked to health outcomes including substance dependence — reinforcing the developmental framing of addiction as adaptation rather than character deficit.
+Longitudinal study confirming that childhood self-control deficits — often a consequence of early adversity — are robustly linked to health outcomes including substance dependence across a full lifespan, reinforcing the developmental framing of addiction as adaptation rather than character deficit.
 View via DOI

 24. SAMHSA.
 (2014).
 SAMHSA's Concept of Trauma and Guidance for a Trauma-Informed Approach.
 HHS Publication No. SMA 14-4884.
 U.S. Department of Health and Human Services.
 Federal clinical guidance establishing trauma-informed care as the organizational foundation for behavioral health and SUD treatment — formally acknowledging the gap between trauma's known role in addiction and the treatment infrastructure built to address it.
 The TFR Model builds directly on this foundation while extending it toward trauma-focused sequencing.
 Download PDF